Formula for Cost Per Unit Calculation (With Examples)

-There are four main parts of calculating cost per unit.
+There are four main parts to calculating cost per unit.
 The steps involved include:

 1. Determine your fixed costs

 Fixed costs are the costs that remain the same over time.
-Fixed costs are independent of your unit production, meaning that no matter how many units you produce or how much demand you have, your fixed cost will stay.
-Fixed cost includes items like office space rent, business insurance, employees' annual salaries and benefits, equipment rental and property taxes.
+Fixed costs are independent of your unit production, meaning that your fixed cost will stay no matter how many units you produce or how much demand you have.
+Fixed cost includes office space rent, business insurance, employees' annual salaries and benefits, equipment rental and property taxes.
 This isn't an exhaustive list of possible fixed costs.
 Remember that each company is different and what contributes to the fixed cost can differ too.

 2. Identify your variable costs

 Variable costs are the costs that may change regularly.
-This change can happen from day to day, month to month, quarterly, yearly or even change between production times.
-Unlike fixed costs, variable costs depend on the number of units you produce, and it can change from one calculation to the next.
-The variable costs is the sum of both direct labor costs, or how much you are spending to pay hourly or freelance employees to help make the product, and direct material costs, or how much you spend on the materials you need for your product.
+This change can happen daily, monthly, quarterly, yearly or even between production times.
+Unlike fixed costs, variable costs depend on the number of units you produce and they can change from one calculation to the next.
+The variable costs are the sum of direct labor costs, or how much you are spending to pay hourly or freelance employees to help make the product, and direct material costs, or how much you spend on the materials you need for your product.

-Variable cost includes items like hourly pay for employees, cost of purchasing materials for your product, credit card fees, advertising costs and utility bills.
+Variable cost includes items like hourly employee pay, purchasing materials for your product, credit card fees, advertising costs and utility bills.

 Business owners and managers may seek to lower their total variable cost per unit by using a more efficient manufacturer or finding a materials supplier who charges less.